 I’ve got a problem, and it’s headphones.
 Although the iPhone 5 came with EarPods that are much better than the previous earbuds, I still find myself looking for a nice and comfortable set of headphones.
 Turns out that I now have a small collection going, with no end in sight.
 There’s the pair that I use because they have a noise canceling feature, or the ones I toss in a bag because they’re small and convenient.
 Some I wear in public because they don’t leak sound, others I try to hide because of their cost.

 What about you?
-Have you ever broken your iPhone?
-Let us know in the poll to the right, and tell us your war stories in the comments!
+What kind of headphones do you use with your iPhone?
+Let us know in the poll to the right!

 Like many people, I use my iPhone as my alarm clock.
 The other day, the alarm went off quite sharply, and I grabbed my phone to turn it off.
 Problem was, the charging cable caught on my nightstand, and my iPhone 5 took a tumble onto the tile floor, marring the corner nicely.
 Oy.

 Understandably, I was pretty upset.
 After all, I’ve used cases on all of my iPhones up until the iPhone 5, and I don’t know why I changed my mind.
 Was I lazy?
 Did I just keep putting it off?
 Did I want to show off the iPhone 5 goodness?
 Whatever it was, I now have a scratched and marred iPhone to show for it.